-When the sun is shining, we all turn to our fridge freezers for barbecue foods, cold beverages and frozen treats such as ice creams and lollipops.
-However, if you’re struggling to cope with the heat, you’ll be happy to know that you can rely on your fridge freezer to help get you through the summer in different ways.
-Read on to discover them for yourself – and a few food and drink hacks too, for good measure!
+When the sun is shining, we all turn to our fridge freezers for barbecue-able foods, cold beverages and frozen treats such as our favourite ice creams.
+However, if you’re struggling to cope with the heat, you’ll be happy to know that you also can rely on your fridge freezer to help get you through the summer in different ways.
+Read on to discover these cooling hacks for yourself – and a few food and drink hacks too, for good measure!

 If you’ve forgotten to lather yourself up in factor 50 before a day out in the sun, you’ll be glad to hear that your fridge can help with easing the pain.
-Try storing your aftersun in the fridge before use, and it’ll help soothe any nasty sunburns with a nice cooling sensation.
+Try storing your after sun lotion in the fridge before you use it and it’ll help soothe any nasty sunburns with a nice cooling sensation.

 A little DIY can go a long way in combating the summer heat.
-By freezing a bottle of water and placing it in front of your fan, you can spread cool air around the room and provide yourself with an extra later of refreshment without actually needing to fork out for costly air conditioning.
+By freezing a bottle of water and placing it in front of your fan, you can spread cool air around the room, providing an extra layer of refreshment without actually needing to fork out for costly air conditioning.

-As tempting as it is to only eat delicious barbecue foods all summer, stocking up on the right snacks can really keep you hydrated.
-Keep your fridge filled with watery fruit and veg such as cucumber, watermelon and strawberries – and maybe invest in a fridge purifier to keep such foods fresh for longer too!
+As tempting as it is to only eat delicious barbecue foods all summer long, stocking up on the right snacks can really keep you hydrated.
+Keep your fridge filled with watery fruit and veg such as cucumber, watermelon and strawberries – and invest in a fridge purifier to keep such foods fresh for longer too!

-Sometimes the summer days can just get too hot.
-Like, unbearably hot.
-In times such as these, you need a quick cool down, and your freezer is perfect for coming to the rescue.
+At the risk of sounding like a true Brit, sometimes the summer days can get a little too hot.
+When hot weather strikes, you need a quick cool down, and your freezer is perfect for coming to the rescue.
 Hold a bag of frozen veg on the pressure points of your wrists for a couple of minutes.
 This will help cool your blood flow and, quickly enough, your whole body too.

 Getting too hot to sleep in summer can be nothing short of a nightmare.
 Luckily, you can combat this by cooling your sheets and pillowcases beforehand.
 Try popping them in your fridge or freezer for a few minutes before bedtime, and the cooling sensation will help send you off into a cool, peaceful sleep during the warmest nights.

-Eating heavy and meaty foods during summer, as enjoyable as it is, can bring the sweats out in full force.
-If you’re having this issue, simply freeze all of your meat for a later date and try prioritising a summer diet that won’t have you wanting to take a cold shower after every meal you eat!
+As enjoyable as it is, eating heavy and meaty foods during summer can bring the sweats out in full force.
+If you’re having this issue, simply freeze all of your meat for a later date and try prioritising a summer diet that won’t have you wanting to take a cold shower after every meal.

-Summer is the time of the year when food goes off most quickly, so it’s always a good idea to keep your fridge well prepared for the warmer months.
+Summer is the time of the year when food goes off the quickest, so it’s always a good idea to keep your fridge well prepared for the warmer months.
 Invest in a fridge drawer liner protection mat to help expand the life of your fruit and vegetables, so you can enjoy hydrating foods for longer!